Code360In/katacoda-scenarios-32/build-docker-img/step2.md

 `docker run --name app -p 80:8080 mywebapp`{{execute}}

-Open a second terminal and verify that the flask app can be accessed localhost at port 80.
+Open a second terminal and verify that the flask app can be accessed at localhost at port 80.

 `curl localhost:80/`{{execute T2}}